Previous lesson: Accounting Journals: The Books of First Entry

-Let’s insert this in our bank account:
+Let’s post this journal entry into our bank T account:

 The credit was to loan, so this is used to describe what has happened to our bank account above.

-The third transaction was as follows:
+The third transaction involving the bank account for George's Catering was as follows:

 Now let’s see what our bank account looks like after all the transactions above:

 For example, if you examine the T-account above, you can see that all increases to the bank account (receipts) occur on the left side.
 All the decreases to the bank account (payments) occur on the right side.

 Return from T Accounts to The Accounting Cycle

-Return from T Accounts to Home Page
+Return to the Home Page

 Stay up to date with ABfS!